 Flash banners are visually interesting.
 However, flash banners are not very effective banners for sales purposes.
 They also add to design expenses.
 In addition, they tend to consume larger amounts of bandwidth that many sites will avoid.

 Even the best and most interestingly designed banner has only a matter of seconds to generate the interest required to convince the consumer to click on the banner.
 Make your point fast and simple.
 Complex banners are not conducive to quick action.

 One of the most effective (in some cases) banner designs is called an alert.
 They mimic the standard windows alerts.
 These can achieve a fantastic response rate however; they are most effective on a non-internet savvy population.
 For those more technically knowledgeable consumers then the standard banner design and text will work better.

 Compose Your Banner and Text to Maximize your Return on Investment

-T here is several ways to conduct a banner campaign and to pay for it.
+There are several ways to conduct a banner campaign and to pay for it.
 Your banner should be designed and your text should be written to gain the best ROI (return on investment) possible.
 For example, if you are paying per click on your banner you want to be very specific in your text.
 Text reading, "Click here now for "Discounted Mattresses" is a general ad.
 However, the visitor's perception of what is discounted may not be the same as your own.
 A better way to state that would be to "Click here now for King Sized Mattresses Starting at $300.00".
-You have then assured yourself that the person who clicks and you paid for thinks that $300.00 is a good deal on a king sized mattress.
+You have then assured yourself that the person who clicks and you paid for thinks that $300.00 is a good deal on a king-sized mattress.